scattered-gonk/scattered-gonk.github.io/_posts/2025-26-05-Tencent-Toll.md

 ... if this was true, I had likely incurred enough debt to warrant leaving the country.
 Just in case, I sat down to look into the crime I had committed.

 Even with an initial look-over of the message, we see enough <span style="color:red">**red flags**</span> to ruin the strongest budding relationship: we cann see almost every telltale mark of phishing, from introducing a sense of extreme urgency to a <ins>suspicious link</ins>.

+As with other phishing sites of a similar nature, this site would only function when opened on an iPhone.
+So, moving onto analysis of the phishing site itself proved to require the same workaround as mentioned in previous blog posts: I would have to monitor web traffic and source files via connecting an iPhone to a MacBook, or other safari-enabled computer.
+Having done so, I was able to retrieve Javascript, CSS and HTML files used by the site.

+In addition to this, it appeared that the site was using a web socket connection to send and receive data -- something which will play an extensive role in the site's capabilities.
+But that's for later.

+<h2> The Path </h2>